Mohamed Lemine Ch'bih Ould Cheikh Melainine: Release

-Following his near overthrow in the attempted coup on the 8/9 June 2003, President Ould Taya attempted to give the appearance of increasing tolerance for the political opposition.
+Following his near overthrow in the violent attempted coup on the 8/9 June 2003, President Maaouya Ould Sid'Ahmed Taya attempted to give the appearance of increasing tolerance for the political opposition.
 As a result, Ould Cheikh Melainine was released, along with his two co-detainees, on 23 August 2003.
 By this point Ould Cheikh Melainine had served approximately half of his sentence.

-Following his release Ould Chheikh Melainine lived quietly in Noukachott, although he became involved in politics again after President Ould Taya was overthrown in a coup d'état in August 2005.
-He ran in the 2007 presidential election, although garnered only a fraction of the vote; 2,111 votes, or 0.28 %.
+Following his release Ould Cheikh Melainine lived quietly in Nouakchott, although he became involved in politics again after President Ould Taya was overthrown in a coup d'état in August 2005.

+He ran in the 2007 presidential election, although obtaining only a very small fraction of the popular vote; 2,111 votes, or 0.28%.